The Intimacy Definition – And Why It Is Important For Your Marriage And Health

 “Karen has helped me to be able to look outside the box to find how to find possible solutions to my sex life with my wife.
 A most insightful approach which I had partly recognized before but not taken seriously or realized just how I felt about it.”

-It's normal for most marriages to go through periods of ups and downs.
+Every relationship goes through periods of ups and downs.
 There will be times when you’ll feel extremely close to your partner and times when you may feel distant from them.
-Unfortunately, the honeymoon phase does not last forever.
+That’s because, unfortunately, the honeymoon phase does not last forever.
 Careers, children, and finances can all get in the way of making time for each other and appreciating each other the way you used to.
-Many people take this dip to mean that love is no longer there, or the marriage is over, but that is not always the case.
-In most cases, all you need to do is cultivate intimacy in your relationship.

-If you find yourself feeling a little lost in your marriage, talk to your partner.
+So, you find yourself feeling a little lost in your relationship, talk to your partner about the things you want to change.
 Don’t be afraid to open up about how you’re feeling because they may be feeling the same way!
 Once you’ve had that conversation, take active steps to improve your marriage and find intimacy again.
-Couples counseling and therapy is an excellent start to finding your way back to each other.
+Couples’ counseling and therapy is an excellent and affordable way to reconnect with each other.

 Commonly Asked Questions On This Topic Found Below: